ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 java -Dlog4j.configuration=file:resources/log4j.properties -cp ".:/home/ubuntu/BasicTest.jar:$HADOOP_HOME/share/hadoop/hdfs/lib/*:$HADOOP_HOME/share/hadoop/common/lib/*" com.gmail.benrcarver.distributed.BasicTest
 ```

 This application will create an empty file named `"test.txt"` in the root directory of the λFS file system (so, the full path of the file is `/test.txt`).
 Then, the application will perform a `list` operation on the root directory `/`, listing the directory's contents.
 You should see the `test.txt` file when this list operation is performed.
+After this, the application creates a directory called `my_directory` in the root directory of the file system.
+Once created, the application will prompt you to enter an integer between 1 and 100 (inclusive) before creating that many empty files in the `my_directory` directory.
+The application will list the contents of `my_directory` and then proceed to delete `my_directory` (and all of its contents) as well as the `test.txt` file created at the beginning.

 If everything works, then you'll also see a message prefixed with `[SUCCESS]` before the application exits.
 If there's an error, then you'll see a message prefixed with `[ERROR]` (or you'll simply encounter some sort of Java exception).

 # λFS Benchmarking Utility

+**NOTE:** This information is covered in greater detail in the LambdaFS-Benchmarking-Utility GitHub repository available [here](https://github.com/ds2-lab/LambdaFS-Benchmark-Utility).

 To run the same software we used when evaluating λFS and HopsFS, you can navigate to the `/home/ubuntu/repos/LambdaFS-BenchmarkingUtility` directory.
 The branch compatible with λFS is the `origin/generic` branch, while the branch compatible with HopsFS is the `origin/vanilla-distributed` branch.